 I can't compare the animated film fairly to be honest but I must admit there was always elements of Bakshi's effort that worked so well.
-There are many elements of this Jackson effort I like also but as usual with so many modern films I do feel the over exaggerated hype simply forced people to adhere to the fact that this film is suppose to be 'epic'.
+There are many elements of this Jackson effort I like also but as usual with so many modern films I do feel the over exaggerated hype simply forced people to adhere to the fact that this film is suppose to be epic.

 We all knew what to expect with the look of the characters before hand but you still can't fail to be impressed with the quality of simple things like wigs and little items of clothing such as waistcoats.
 The plot trundles along nicely and like the 78 animated version its pretty similar in styles and visuals.
-The journey to 'Bree' and incidents within 'The Prancing Pony[/i] all look great and have that perfect olde English atmosphere with much ale drinking amongst shady figures.
+The journey to Bree and incidents within [i]The Prancing Pony[/i] all look great and have that perfect olde English atmosphere with much ale drinking amongst shady figures.

-I enjoyed pretty much everything up to the point where the heroes meet up with the Elves 'Galadriel' and 'Celeborn'.
+I enjoyed pretty much everything up to the point where the heroes meet up with the Elves Galadriel and Celeborn.
 At this point I found myself getting bored, the sequences here were heavy going and pretty dull frankly.
 Not that I expected anything else but I just felt the plot and interest slip away from me.
-From this point I was disappointed with what I saw, the film seems to lose a lot of its genuine old world atmosphere, the orcs and especially 'Uruk-hai' looked pretty dreadful and the fight sequences become extremely repetitive.
+From this point I was disappointed with what I saw, the film seems to lose a lot of its genuine old world atmosphere, the orcs and especially Uruk-hai looked pretty dreadful and the fight sequences become extremely repetitive.

-We know the heroes don't die so you know they will be slicing down the bad guys left right and centre but the fights looked pretty badly choregraphed to me with obvious fake fisticuffs going on.
+We know the heroes don't die so you know they will be slicing down the bad guys left right and centre but the fights looked pretty badly choreographed to me with obvious fake fisticuffs going on.
 The orcs just keep on coming one after another whilst the main heroes merely glance at them with a sword or look at them and they go flying to the ground in screams of agony...hmmm.

 I never liked the designs for the orcs either really.
-They always looked like something from a bad 'Star Trek' episode with silly fake contacts, silly fake teeth and the odd scar across the face.
+They always looked like something from a bad Star Trek episode with silly fake contacts, silly fake teeth and the odd scar across the face.
 They are a random bunch so the odd one looked OK but I must side with the Bakshi film for this.
 I always loved how the orcs were in the shadows, faces obscured by darkness only allowing their eerie red eyes to glow through.
 The 78 animated film was much darker in tone with violence and the orc hordes, Jackson's film never captured that spooky essence for me a tall with either.

 This leads me to the effects which a lot was done with CGI.
 Now this was to be expected of course, you can't really make a film about this fairytale without it.
 Back in the day CGI was blooming was used in everything but unfortunately it hadn't been fine tuned yet.
 The result for this film being somewhat sketchy to say the least.
 Upon release everyone barked on about how great the effects were, I never saw this, to me they were always pretty bad and naturally to this day now look even worse.